-(C) Be placed in the contract file with the original acquisition plan. (m) The HCA may establish such requirements.
+(C) Be placed in the contract file with the original acquisition plan.(m) The HCA may establish waiver requirements on the detail and formality in planning for acquisitions having compressed delivery or performance schedules because of the urgency of the need.

-(u) To support FAR 7.103(u) requirements, the Requiring Activity and CO shall, to the maximum extent practicable, involve the Bureau SBS early in the acquisition planning process.
+(u) To support FAR 7.103(u) requirements, the requiring activity and CO shall, to the maximum extent practicable, involve the Bureau SBS early in the acquisition planning process.